Riminder/desktop-riminder-app/readme.md

     * `npm run package-macos`
     * `npm run create-mac-installer`

-You can now (hopefully) install the app !
+You can be found in `release-builds`, then you can now (hopefully) install the app !

 *This app has been created using [electron](https://github.com/electron/electron)*